10 Things You Should Bring to Nursery

 10. Any Necessary Medication

 We understand that there may be times when children will require medication when at nursery.
-Please ensure that if your child needs access to medication whilst at nursery that this is made available.
+Please ensure that if your child needs access to medication whilst at nursery, this is made available.
 Please ask to see our Medication and Pain Relief Policy for more information.

 If you found this blog useful, why not read about how long it should take to settle in at a nursery?